Querying LLMs (Chatbots)#

 Exercise: Change the model parameters

-Continue using the model meta-llama/Llama-3.2-3B-Instruct
+Continue using the model google/gemma-3-4b-it.

 Try to change the temperature parameter, first to 0.9, then to 2.0 and 10.0.

-For the temperature to have an effect, you must also set the parameter 'do_sample': True
+For the temperature to have an effect, you must also set the parameter 'do_sample': True.

 How does changing the temperature influence the output?